There are more resident workers (All industries) qualified in Management and Commerce in Cairns than in any other field.

 - Management and Commerce (9,026 people or 12.5%)

 - Engineering and Related Technologies (8,827 people or 12.2%)

 - Health (6,264 people or 8.7%)

-In combination these three fields accounted for 24,117 people in total or 33.3% of the resident workers .
+In combination these three fields accounted for 24,117 people in total or 33.3% of the resident workers (All industries).

-The major difference between the field of qualifications held by the resident workers of Cairns and Far North Queensland was:
+The major differences between the field of qualifications held by the resident workers () of Cairns and Far North Queensland were:

-- A larger percentage of resident workers qualified in Management and Commerce (12.5% compared to 11.1%)
+- A larger percentage of resident workers (All industries) qualified in Management and Commerce (12.5% compared to 11.1%)

-The largest changes in the field of qualifications held by the resident workers between 2011 and 2016 in Cairns were for those qualified in:
+The largest change in the field of qualifications held by the resident workers (All industries) between 2011 and 2016 in Cairns was for those qualified in: